Are protein powders good or bad for children?

 Protein powders that are made from whey or casein are vegetarian, but not vegan, as they are made from milk.
 Milk-based protein powders should be avoided by vegans or individuals with allergies or lactose intolerance to prevent possible side effects.
 Vegan protein powders can be made from soy and other plant-based sources and provide similar amount of protein and essential amino acids with animal-based protein powders.

-Christina Strouthou Dietetics and Nutrition (BSc Hons)
+Author: Christina Strouthou Dietetics and Nutrition (BSc Hons)

 References